fastmachinelearning/hls4ml/docs/api/configuration.rst

         default_precision='fixed<16,6>',
         backend='Vitis')

 This will include per-layer configuration based on the model.
-Including the backend is recommended because some configation options depend on the backend.
-Note, the precisions at the higher granularites usually default to 'auto', which means that ``hls4ml`` will try to set it automatically.
-Note that higher granularity settings take precendence over model-level settings.
+Including the backend is recommended because some configuration options depend on the backend.
+Note, the precisions at the higher granularites usually default to 'auto', which means that ``hls4ml`` will try to set it automatically (see :ref:`Automatic precision inference`).
+Note that higher granularity settings take precedence over model-level settings.
 See :py:class:`~hls4ml.utils.config.config_from_keras_model` for more information on the various options.

 One can override specific values before using the configuration: